 How to Refer a Patient to COTA

-When a family calls COTA, our professional staff will ask for preliminary information about the family and the transplant patient.
-Then, COTA sends a packet of information to the family.
+When a transplant family calls the Children’s Organ Transplant Association (COTA), the family member is asked for preliminary information about the family and the patient.
+COTA sends a packet of information to the family.
 After the information packet is mailed, a COTA staff member will call the family to answer any questions.

-When a family chooses to sign a patient agreement, COTA asks the family to identify a Community Coordinator.
-Once the Community Coordinator is named, COTA begins the training process with that person.
+When a family chooses to sign a COTA Patient Agreement (provided by mail or online), COTA asks the family to identify a Community Coordinator to lead the local fundraising efforts.
+Once the Community Coordinator is named, COTA begins the volunteer training process with that person.
 A financial goal is set for every COTA community campaign based on the family’s situation.
-In addition, a donation page is provided to every COTA patient for online donations, and a campaign website is offered for communications and fundraising purposes.
+In addition, a donation page is provided to every COTA community campaign for online donations, and a campaign website is offered for communications and fundraising purposes.

 No Cost Services

 The Children’s Organ Transplant Association does not charge for its services or take a percentage of funds raised.
 100% of funds raised in honor of patients are used for transplant-related expenses.